MooersLab/latextips/README.md

 ## Start with a simple manuscript format

-Initially, avoid using the complex template documents for journal articles on the Overleaf or the publisher's websites.
+Initially, avoid using the complex template documents for journal articles on Overleaf or the publisher's websites.
 You can submit a plain [double-spaced manuscript document](https://github.com/MooersLab/manuscriptInLaTeX) on the first submission for any journal.
 You can save time on complex configurations for the first submission.
 You may have to send the manuscript to a different journal that requires a different template.